haneure/haneure/README.md

 # 👋 Hi, I'm Chris
 <img src="https://komarev.com/ghpvc/?username=haneure&color=red&style=for-the-badge"/>
 I'm a software engineer with a strong foundation in backend development, DevOps, and full-stack flexibility.
-While my primary expertise is backend development with Laravel, Python, and Go, I’ve also contributed to frontend projects using Vue.js and React.
-More recently, I’ve been learning to build AI-focused SaaS tools with TypeScript and Next.js to deepen my experience with scalable full-stack development.
+I build reliable payment systems, APIs, and scalable web applications using Laravel, Python, and Go as my primary stack.
+I’ve also contributed to frontend projects with Vue.js and React.
+Recently, I’ve been building AI-focused SaaS tools with TypeScript and Next.js to further expand my expertise in scalable full-stack development.

 # 🏢 Experiences
 | Roles | Company | Duration |